 Everyday I would run when I felt like I was hitting my lowest point.
 I went from feeling like I couldn’t get out of bed to eat something, to feeling like I could move mountains.

 As time passed, my runs became longer and I ran further and further.
-I became interested in running half and full marathons, and have run over thirty five races, ranging from 5K’s to trail marathons, since graduating from college in May 2013, but most since October 2015.
+I became interested in running half and full marathons, and have run over fifty races, ranging from 5K’s to an ultra mountain marathon.

 Running has given me my life back.